haasn/libplacebo/README.md

   redesigned abstractions.
 (Basically, I wanted to eliminate code smell like `shader_cache.c` and totally redesign `gpu/video.c`)

-**NOTE**: libplacebo is currently in a relatively early stage.
-To reflect this, the API version as exported by common.h will **NOT** change except on new beta releases (v0.x).
-So using libplacebo directly from git master is not advised; always use one of the tagged releases if you want to play around with libplacebo in its current stage.

-Once the version number hits 1.X, which will mark the first stable release, the API version will be bumped for every change to the public API - even changes that happen on git master.

 ## Authors

 libplacebo's main developer is Niklas Haas